Pregnancy Care Center

 What is the difference between the abortion pill and a surgical abortion?

-The abortion pill is a two-drug regimen used through 10 weeks of pregnancy.
-Surgical abortion uses dilation and suction and, in Massachusetts, is permitted through 24 weeks.
+The abortion pill is a two-drug regimen, FDA-approved through about 10 weeks of pregnancy.
+Surgical abortion uses dilation and suction.
 After about 10 weeks, surgical is the available option.

 Do you provide or refer for abortions?